daniel-covelli/senior-thesis/README.md

 6. <b>Repeat</b>: Catagorize, pick, collect, and request 4 more times
 </pre>

-For more information on the methods used in this repository, reference the methods section of the [thesis paper](thesis.pdf).
 Categorizations for this project were provided by Mark Ledwich and Anna Zaitsev's, [Recfluence Channel Classification Data Set](https://github.com/markledwich2/Recfluence#data).
+Each channel was also given a polarization score, or P-Score, representing the left/right-ness of each channel.
+Larger p-scores were given to more conservative channels and lower p-scores were given to more liberal channels.

+For more information on the methods, see the **_Methods_** section of the [thesis paper](thesis.pdf).

 ### Findings